 Many people leave their own church because they do not feel loved and appreciated.
 This is evident by the number of people who are leaving the church after years of being faithful members.

-When the pastor and other leaders do not show love to their people, it is hard for people to stay where love should abound.
-People shouldn't be blamed for leaving a church where they are unseen, unloved and unappreciated.
-They are not expected to stay and take it when there are so many other churches available where they can be seen, loved and appreciated.
+It is hard for people to stay where love they don't feel loved.
+People shouldn't be blamed for leaving a church where they are unseen, unloved, and unappreciated.
+They are not expected to stay and take it when there are so many other churches available where they can be seen, loved, and appreciated.

 Things to Do When You Feel Unappreciated